danielhaslam/Contoso_Sales_Analysis/README.md

 ![](result_plots/2_customer_cohort_barplot.png)

 Customer churn has remained consistently high across all cohorts, hovering around 90% annually, with little improvement over time.
-This indicates a systemic retention issue, rather than a temporary/cohort-specific problem.
+This indicates a systemic retention issue, rather than a temporary/cohort-specific problem - although, it is notable to point out that slight improvements in this metric, over the past year, began to reverse for the first time since 2018.
 The slight uptick in retention from the 2019 to 2023 cohorts (around 10% active) might suggest recent efforts to improve customer engagement, but the change is marginal.

 Overall, the consistently high churn suggests an over-reliance on acquisition over retention—an unsustainable strategy in e-commerce.
 Modest improvements in customer retention through targeted strategies could yield massive improvements in long-term revenue.